 The Build Output API is a file-system-based specification for a directory structure that can produce a Vercel deployment.

-Framework authors can implement this directory structure as the output of their build command, so that the framework may utilize all of the Vercel platform features.
+Framework authors can take advantage of framework-defined infrastructure by implementing this directory structure as the output of their build command.
+This allows the framework to define and use all of the Vercel platform features.

 The Build Output API closely maps to the Vercel product features in a logical and understandable format.